Stinrb/hr-attrition-analysis/README.md

 - Employees with no training or minimal training (1–2 sessions) show noticeably higher attrition rates (27.78% and 17.31%, respectively), while those receiving 5+ training opportunities drop to 10.87%, highlighting the importance of investing in continuous learning.

-- Attrition peaks during the first 1–3 years of tenure, especially for those in the 0–2 year role range (up to 36.36%).
+- Attrition peaks during the first 1–3 years of company tenure, especially for those in the 0–2 year role range (up to 36.36%).
 This early phase is a critical period—employees may leave due to unmet expectations or lack of growth clarity.

-- Even recently promoted employees in the early phase leave at a high rate (27.68%), suggesting that early recognition alone may not ensure retention—employees might need mentoring, alignment with career goals, or stronger team dynamics.

-- In contrast, mid- to senior-level employees with long delays in promotion experience moderate attrition (11–19%), but this stabilizes in the Veteran phase when roles and growth expectations are more aligned.
+- Even recently promoted employees in the early phase leave, suggesting that early recognition alone may not ensure retention—employees might need mentoring, alignment with career goals, or stronger team dynamics.
+In contrast, mid- to senior-level employees with long delays in promotion experience moderate attrition (11–19%), but this stabilizes in the Veteran phase when roles and growth expectations are more aligned.

 ## **SECTION 4: Job Satisfaction & Compensation vs. Attrition**